ArsThaumaturgis/Panda3DTutorial.io/tutorial/tut_lesson06.markdown

 (I've called "show" on both our player and the walls for the image above, so that the collision objects are visible.)

+(Note, by the way, that the reference code doesn't include the calls to "show" that are mentioned in this lesson.
+They're included here to teach their use and to show the collision objects that we've just made--but as debugging and visualisation tools, they're only temporary.)

 With the basics of collision in place, it's time to lay the foundation for our core gameplay...

 [On to Lesson 7][next]